amalthundiyil/vigil/README.md

 ## Introduction

-This is a Swiss Army knife for DevSecOps engineers, and also normal people :)
+This is a Swiss Army knife for DevSecOps engineers, and also normal people 🙃.

-## Installtion
+## Installation

 ### From Source Code